 Note: The sharp declines in fuel consumption and vehicle numbers in 2008 and 2010 respectively are due to breaks in the series (the data before then are believed to have included off-road forklift trucks).

-Data for 2008-2016 has been revised down significantly from last year.
-Sources: WLPGA/Argus (2019); IEA databases.
+Sources: WLPGA/Argus (2020); IEA databases.

-There are currently an estimated 155 000 road vehicles, mostly fleet vehicles, operating on Autogas across the United States - 0.1% of the total US car and truck fleet.
-The fleet expanded by 5.7% in 2018.
-Several OEM Autogas vehicles are available, including seven LDVs, and several new vehicle platforms are under development, including medium- and heavy-duty trucks and school buses.1 Manufacturers include Alliance AutoGas, Blue Bird Corp, CleanFuel USA, Collins Bus, Icom North America, Impco Technologies, Roush CleanTech and Freightliner.
-Market penetration is highest in the school-bus segment, with around 3% of all such buses running on Autogas.
-A total of 830 public and private operators currently operate more than 15 000 buses nationwide.
-Most other Autogas vehicles are in commercial and public fleets.
+There are currently an estimated 185 ooo road vehicles, mostly fleet vehicles, operating on Autogas across the United States - 0.1% of the total US car and truck fleet.
+The fleet expanded by one-fifth in 2019.
+Several OEM Autogas vehicles are currently available, including four LDVs (two pick-ups and two vans), and several new vehicle platforms are under development, including medium- and heavy-duty trucks and school buses.
+Manufacturers include

-&lt;sup>1 A list of all AFVs on sale in the United States can be found at: https://www.afdc.energy.gov/uploads/publication/model\year\2019\afv.pdf
+&lt;sup>1 A list of all AFVs on sale in the United States can be found at: https://afdc.energy.gov/vehicles/search/download.pdf?year=2020